Attentive to clients’ needs, ANS Biotech has developed a preclinical model of bone cancer pain which mirrors human bone metastases.

 For large primary tumors, bone is a privileged site of metastases.
 After the lung and the liver, the skeleton is the most common site where cancer cells metastases are diagnosed and about 70% of patients with an advanced prostate or breast cancer present bone metastases.

 In two-third of patients, the presence of bone metastases is associated with a decrease in the quality of life due to the accompanying severe pain, fractures and other skeletal events.
 So, adequate management of pain is essential in optimal treatment, taking into account the impact of pain in daily activities and the psychological state of patients with metastatic bone disease.

-Bone is a privileged site of metastases for large primary tumors.
-Indeed the skeleton is the third most common site where cancer cell metastases are diagnosed, after the lung and the liver.
-Roughly 70% of patients with an advanced prostate or breast cancer present with bone metastases.
-Animal models are indispensable to investigate the pathogenesis of bone metastases in vivo and to conduct preclinical pharmacological trials.
-Most of the animal models of mammary and prostate carcinoma in rats and mice do not readily metastasize to bone which is why most preclinical studies use local administration of cancer cells directly into the tibia or femur.
+Animal models are indispensable to investigate the pathogenesis of bone metastases in vivo.
+Most animal models of mammary and prostate carcinoma in rats and mice do not readily metastasize to bone which is why most preclinical studies use local administration of cancer cells directly into the tibia or femur.

 At ANS Biotech, this model consists of an MRMT-1 cell inoculation directly into the medullary cavity of the tibia.

 Mechanical allodynia (electronic Von Frey test)